Why Is My Jade Plant Drooping? 7 Common Causes and What You Can Do to Bring it Back to Life

 In the wild, these small indoor plants, including jade plants, are generally exposed to plenty of sunlight.
 This is not always the case in our homes, particularly in the winter when the days shorten.

-"If you suspect your Crassula isn't receiving enough daylight, find a sunny spot for it, ideally near a window where it can soak up plenty of indirect light.
+"If you suspect your Crassula isn't receiving enough daylight, find a sunny spot, ideally near a window where it can soak up plenty of indirect light.
 Rotate the plant every so often so all sides get even exposure, and you should see it perk up."

 "Being a succulent, the Jade plant needs bright light to a few hours of direct sunlight to grow optimally," adds Paris Lalicata, plant expert, The Sill.
 "Without enough sunlight, seemingly healthy leaves can start dropping off the plant, eventually leading to rapid defoliation, distorted or stunted new growth.